ZupIT/beagle-docs/content/en/ios/customization/custom-widget/custom-widget.md

 ### Step 3: Register Widget.

-It is mandatory to **register it with Beagle.** Within the beagle configuration file use `dependencies` to register.
+Finally, we need to register our custom widget on Beagle

+So to **register it on Beagle** just call the register function from Coder (a Beagle public dependency) during the settings process of the Beagle environment.

 {{% alert color="info" %}}
 To learn more about dependencies. [**Beagle Dependencies**]({{< ref path="" lang="en" >}}).